sickermanex/QADEV03Rep/README.md

 # QADEV03Rep
-This is the repository of QADEV03 CUIT Classes
+This is the repository of QADaEV03 JavaScript Classes